-In Nebraska, 4-H Councils are allowed to have 1 ½ years of operating expenses in the treasury.
-Operating expenses relate to the actual expenses necessary to maintain the work of the council.
+In Nebraska, 4-H Councils can have 1 ½ years of operating expenses in the treasury.
+Operating expenses relate to the actual expenses necessary to maintain the council's work.
 Expenses that are in/out are not actual operating expenses (such as premium sales) and should not be considered in the amount of money that can be on hand.
-Anything over this 1 ½ years of actual operating expenses held in a council account has to have a spending plan approved and on file.
+Anything over these 1 ½ years of actual operating expenses held in a council account has to have a spending plan approved and on file.

 Resource Development/Fund Raising